internIITG/Intern-Experience-2022/README.md

 # Intern-Experience-2022

-## Copy the format.md and just edit at necessary places
+## check out the format.md and just edit at necessary places to share your experience

+## Else you may mail your experience at interniitg2022@gmail.com